Devasy23/FaceRec/README.md

 - `Flaskapp.py`: Contains code of Flask and FastAPI application

 ## Database Schema

+1. Create new connection in MongoDB and Connect using given url
+    URL: mongodb://localhost:27017/8000

+2. Create database using
+    Database name: ImageDB
+    Collection name: faceEntries

+3. Add data by importing json file:
+    From 'db' folder -> ImageDB.faceEntries.json

 The database contains a `faceEntries` collection with the following schema: